APSIMInitiative/ReferencePanel/Agenda and Minutes/2019-05 Minutes.md

     <br>Drew Holzworth now working with @jbrider on the Sorghum model.  @jbrider provided an update on progress.

   - Models currently under review -https://github.com/APSIMInitiative/ApsimX/labels/underreview
     - [Fodder beet model](https://github.com/APSIMInitiative/ApsimX/issues/78) <br> No further movement.
-With Rob Zyskowski to repond to comments
+With Rob Zyskowski to respond to comments
-    - [White Clover model](https://github.com/APSIMInitiative/ApsimX/issues/2069) <br> RP confirmed that model is ready for release.  <br>**ACTION** Comment on GitHub to ask Rogerio to work with Dean.
+    - [White Clover model](https://github.com/APSIMInitiative/ApsimX/issues/2069) <br> RP confirmed that model is ready for release.  <br>**ACTION** @sarahcleary to ask Rogerio to work with Dean.

     - [CLEM](https://github.com/APSIMInitiative/ApsimX/issues/3575)
     <br>@Keith-Pembleton discussed issues with running CLEM (as per the GitHub issue).
 Ask the CLEM team to contact Keith directly if they want to work through any of the issues he raisd.